 Correction Notes: If one or more applicable requirements are not met “Fail” will appear in the row above.
 When this occurs the rater is required to enter detailed notes here that describe what failed and why.

-F. Determination of HERS Verification Compliance
+G. Determination of HERS Verification Compliance

 This field is filled out automatically.
 Compliance requires that all individual criteria pass.